 At this point most pack cars—some retrieving sailing dinghies—and head home.
 Meantime, the attention of yacht crews and locals moves across the harbour to Scotts Landing, and the prize-giving and dance.
 A large marquee awaits the arrival of the swing band, but the anticipation is for the race organiser and handicapper to finish their calculations so that the invariably very entertaining prize-giving can begin.

 Meanwhile, famished crews and children are being fed, and the band can be heard warming up.

-By mid evening, the Prohibition Big Band has nearly everyone dancing.
+By mid-evening, the West City Jazz Orchestraat Mahurangi Regatta’s 2004–2016, styled: Prohibition Big Band has nearly everyone dancing.
 Complementing the colour and warmth of the dancers, the scene offshore is a wall of riding lights stretching up and down the harbour, seemingly without break to Jamieson Bay opposite.
 The effect is enhanced if the tide is full, which it will be at midnight at the 2012 regatta.
 But by then, the musicians will have wended their way home, bar a number taking advantage of local hospitality and the long weekend, and the last of the crews will have found their way back aboard their respective vessels.

-And somewhere, a solo trumpet sounds a final few soulful notes.
+And, from somewhere off Scotts, a solitary saxophone sounds a final few soulful notes.

 Browns Bay Boating Club